 Employees should not assume a diagnosis nor try to contact trace in any way.
-Employees who know a fellow employee has tested positive for COVID-19 should encourage the employee to go home as soon as possible and ask them to notify the SXU Health Center using the HIPAA-compliant COVID Reporting Form.
+Employees who know a fellow employee has tested positive for COVID-19 should encourage the employee to go home as soon as possible.

-Faculty and staff should show compassion to the student, asking if they need help, and encourage the student to self-report by filling out the HIPAA-compliant COVID-19 Reporting Form.
+Faculty and staff should show compassion to the student and ask if they need help.
 It is important to keep the student's disclosure confidential to support HIPAA laws.
-If you have any specific questions or concerns about exposures in your class, please contact the Health Center to guide the rest of the process.
-They will let you know if there is any reason to make changes to your class schedule or format.
+If you have any specific questions or concerns about exposures in your class, please contact the Health Center at 773-298-3712 or healthcenterFREESXU.
+The Health Center staff will let you know if there is any reason to make changes to your class schedule or format.
 If for whatever reason you consider canceling a class, please consult your dean.

 SXU employees are working on campus on a full-time basis with campus offices open during standard business hours (typically 8:30 a.m. to 4:30 p.m.
 Monday through Friday).
 Please contact the Office of Human Resources at humanresourcesFREESXU who will consider your workplace accommodation request and further communicate what is or isn't possible.

 Modifications to your workspace or classroom work environment can be requested through the Office of Human Resources that can work with Facilities or other offices as needed to try to accommodate your request.